boschglobal/locator_ros_bridge/README.md

     sudo apt install ros-rolling-bosch-locator-bridge

-Note that the installed package my contain an older software version, which corresponds to the latest tag 2.1.x here: [tags]
+Note that the installed package may contain an older software version, which corresponds to the latest tag 2.1.x here: [tags]

 ### Building from Source